Lake Tekapo (town): Sheepdog statue

 Close to the Church of the Good Shepherd is a well-known bronze statue of a New Zealand Collie sheepdog.
 The statue was commissioned by Mackenzie Country residents in recognition of the indispensable role of the sheepdog in their livelihoods.
-The sculptor was Innes Elliott of Kaikoura, with a dog called Haig, belonging to a neighbour, being the model.
+The sculptor was Innes Elliott of Kaikōura, with a dog called Haig, belonging to a neighbour, being the model.
 Elliott reported the sculpting process took approximately fifteen months.
 Clay for the model came from the insulator works in Temuka, with a plaster cast of it made and sent to London in 1966, where the statue was cast.

 Tekapo Hot Springs

-Tekapo Hot Springs is a tourist attraction located to the north-west of the township, at the base of Mt John.
+Tekapo Hot Springs is a tourist attraction located to the north-west of the township, at the base of Mount John.
 It has three hot pools designed for soaking in, which range in temperature from 36.5 to 38.5 degrees Celsius.
-These are designed in the shape of Lake Ohau, Lake Pukaki and Lake Tekapo.
+These are designed in the shape of Lake Ōhau, Lake Pukaki and Lake Tekapo.
 A further two cooler pools are designed for children and a splash pad is also present.
 Tekapo Hot Springs also has an ice skating rink and a snow tubing park.